EOEPCA/deployment-guide/docs/building-blocks/mlops.md

 kubectl delete ns gitlab sharinghub
 ```

+!!! note
-> If OIDC was enabled, also remove the Keycloak `Client` created in Step 2:
+    If OIDC was enabled, also remove the Keycloak `Client` created in Step 2:
-> `kubectl delete -f generated-iam.yaml --ignore-not-found`
+    `kubectl delete -f generated-iam.yaml --ignore-not-found`

 ---